You are here

-For the health and safety of our staff and the entire Princeton community, we will only be able to accommodate on-site visits from Princeton University faculty, students and staff who are authorized to be on campus during the Fall 2020 semester.
+For the health and safety of our staff and the entire Princeton community, we will only be able to accommodate on-site visits from Princeton University faculty, students and staff who are authorized to be on campus during the Spring 2021 semester.
 This limited access will be by appointment only.
-Those wishing to visit our reading room must reach out to us in advance via the Ask Us! form.
-More information can be found on our Fall 2020 Visits page.
+Those wishing to visit our reading room must make an appointment and request materials at least three business days in advance.
+More information can be found on our 2020-2021 Visits page.

 The following online resources continue to be available to assist you with your virtual research:

 - Our Blogs

 - Cotsen Children's Library Blog